 - Preservation and restoration of natural and urban areas

 The cluster also offers a full range of services developed to support its members’ growth:

 - Business & international development

 driving innovation and local economic growth

 Axelera is driving innovation, and earning recognition for its strong results.
-The French government ranked Axelera one of the country’s best-performing clusters in a 2012 nationwide assessment and the EU gave Axelera its prestigious Gold label for excellence in 2014.
-As of end-2015, Axelera had certified:
+The French government ranked Axelera one of the country’s best-performing clusters in a 2012 nationwide assessment and the EU gave Axelera its prestigious Gold label for excellence in 2014 and 2016.
+As of end-2016, Axelera had certified: